-Maybe the tension has, over the weeks or months or even years, turned into a pattern that makes it hard to turn your head or tie your shoes with ease.
+Maybe the tension has, over the weeks or months or even years, turned into a pattern that makes it hard to turn your head or tie your shoes without discomfort or pain.

-You might have this funny feeling that the whole thing is related to “stress,” that old catch-all label we give to any number of things we may not even be aware we are feeling.
+You might have a funny feeling that the whole thing is related to “stress,” that old catch-all label we slap onto any number of things we may not even be aware we are feeling.
 (Feelings?
 What feelings!)

-Or maybe you are aware, but damn(!) if you know what to do about that, say… anger, about that, um… situation!
+Or maybe you are aware, but damn(!) if you know what to do about it!

 Whether you pride yourself in being an even-keeled, look-at-the-bright-side person OR you experience yourself as being at the mercy of feelings and things you can’t make heads nor tails of…

 Going deeper can help!